MicrosoftDocs/architecture-center/docs/reference-architectures/data/stream-processing-databricks.md

 Use the [Cosmos DB capacity calculator][Cosmos-Calculator] to get a quick estimate of the workload cost.

-For more information, see the cost section in [Azure Architecture Framework][AAF-cost].
+For more information, see the cost section in [Azure Architecture Framework][aaf-cost].

 ## Deploy the solution